-The "P15-No GWS" portfolio is a variant of the P-MM portfolio eliminating the GWS and D1.1 transmission lines, as well as D2.2 and D3 transmission lines and certain interconnection options in Utah which are reliant on GWS to be built.
+The P15-No GWS portfolio is a variant of the P1-MM portfolio that eliminates the GWS, D.1, D2.2 and D3 transmission lines as these lines are reliant on each other to be built.
 Because wind bids from the 2020AS RFP and future proxy resources that are located in eastern Wyoming cannot interconnect without these transmission lines, these resources are also eliminated from the P15-No GWS portfolio.
-When this variant is compared to the P-MM portfolio, changes in proxy resources and system costs driven by the removal of GWS and associated transmission lines can be isolated.
+When this variant is compared to the P1-MM portfolio, changes in proxy resources and system costs driven by the removal of GWS and associated transmission lines can be isolated.

-Figure 9.27 shows the cumulative (at left) and incremental (at right) portfolio changes when these transmission lines are eliminated from the P-MM portfolio.
+Figure 9.27 shows the cumulative (at left) and incremental (at right) portfolio changes when these transmission lines are eliminated from the P1-MM portfolio.
 A positive value indicates an increase in resources and a negative value indicates a decrease in resources when the transmission lines are eliminated.
 Without GWS and D.1, 2020AS RFP wind resources are removed from the portfolio in 2024 (shown as a reduction in 2025, the first full year these resources would be online).
 An additional 289 MW of wind is eliminated in 2030.
-In 2034, the absence of the new wind resources triggers the addition of an additional advanced nuclear unit that displaces solar co-located with storage resources.
-The lack of resource additions with the removal of wind resources in the portfolio without GWS and D.1 results in an increase in market reliance.
+In 2034, the absence of the new wind resources triggers the addition of an additional advanced nuclear plant that displaces solar co-located with storage resources.
+The lack of resource additions with the removal of wind resources in the portfolio without GWS and D.1 signals an increase in market reliance.